Kiran-255666/Speech-Service/Translator/translate-speech.md

 3. Expand the  **translator** folder and click on translator.py to open the file.
 Then Replace the cog_key and cog_region with your Azure Speech service key and region in which speech service is deployed.Then Save the file using CTRL+S.
 4. In the terminal type **python translator.py** to run the translator.py file.
-5. When prompted, enter a valid language code (*fr*, *es*, or *hi*), and then speak clearly into the microphone and say a phrase you might use when traveling abroad.
-The program should transcribe your spoken input and respond with a spoken translation.
+5. When prompted, enter a valid language code (*fr*, *es*, or *hi*).
+The program should transcribe your audio input and respond with a spoken translation.
 Repeat this process, trying each language supported by the application.
 When you're finished, press **ENTER** to end the program.

 ## More information